b05102139/smt/README.md

 The source and target corpora are to be specified in the main.rs file under src/, which should be parallel corpora of the two languages, each put in their own .txt file.

-# Code in Paper - Word Segmentation:

-For the segmentation process

 # Code in Paper - Moses Training:

 ## 1. Install Giza++ and Moses